p-chandra/Learn-To-Hack/README.md

 # Learn The following

 This is an attempt to help individuals who want to learn how to hack but don't know where to start.
-I will try to provide useful links for the topics listed below.
-I will also provide links to beginner CTFs that will help you practice and explore.
+I will try to provide useful links for the topics listed below and friendly CTFs that can help you get started.
+Note: It is a HIGHLY recommended that you install/practice on a virtual box or a throwaway computer with linux.

-## Step 1 -
+## Step 1 - Getting Familiar
  - Linux
  - Networking
+ - Computer Architecture

-## Step 2 - Programming
+## Step 2 - Language
  - CCS & HTML
  - C/C++
  - Python
- - Assembly (x86, PPC, ARM, MIPS)
+ - Assembly: x86, PPC, ARM, MIPS (Optional)

-## Step 3 - Tools
+## Bonus Step - Pick a specialty to research
+ - Radio
+ - Bluetooth
+ - LAN Networks + WiFi
+ - Malware + Viruses

+## Some Tools I Recommend
  - Ghidra (or IDA PRO)
  - GDB
  - PWNTOOLS
  - Metasploit
+ - Wireshark
+ - John the Ripper
  - etc...

-## Bonus Step - Pick a specialty
- - Radio
- - Bluetooth
- - LAN Networks
- - WiFi
- - Malware
- - Viruses

  ----
 # PRACTICE